Ethiopia

-This project led by Ideas42 and the Government of Rwanda aims to improve child health and nutrition through targeted behavioral strategies for vulnerable households.
-Funded by FID, the project aims at measuring the impact of these strategies on the use of health and nutrition services by households with pregnant women and young children under five.
-The results will help determine whether the project can reach up to 150,000 people each year, enhancing health outcomes for Rwanda’s youngest and most vulnerable.
+This project led by Ideas42 and the Government of Rwanda aims to improve child health and combat malnutrition through methods based on behavioral sciences for vulnerable households.
+Funded by FID, the project aims at measuring the impact of these strategies on the use of health and nutrition services by households.
+The results will help determine whether the project has the potential to reach up to 150,000 people each year, enhancing health outcomes for Rwanda’s youngest and most vulnerable.

 Project deployed by: